koaning/arxiv-frontpage/README.md

 ## What's this?

 This project is an attempt at making my own frontpage of Arxiv.
 Every day this project does [git-scraping](https://simonwillison.net/2020/Oct/9/git-scraping/) on new Arxiv articles via [this Python API](https://pypi.org/project/arxiv/).
-Then, another cronjob runs a script that attemps to make recommendations based on annotations that reside in this repo.
-This is then comitted as a new `index.html` page which is hosted by Github pages.
+Then, another cronjob runs a script that attempts to make recommendations based on annotations that reside in this repo.
+This is then committed as a new `index.html` page which is hosted by Github pages.

 This project is very much a personal one and may certainly see a bunch of changes in the future.
 But I figured it would be nice to host it publicly so that it may inspire other folks to make their own feed as well.